skywind3000/z.lua/README.md

 1. Queries match the path in order (same as default method).
 2. The last query matches the last segment of the path.

-If no match is found and if there is an existent pathname equals to the last query, the last query will be used as the result.
+If no match is found, it will fall back to default matching method.

 - match the last segment of the path: